Joaquim Barbosa: Key positions

 Demonstrates unconditional defense in certain administrative matters.
 It is against the power of the prosecutor to file administrative inquiries, or to preside police investigations.
 It argues that transfer the jurisdiction to hear cases of slave labor for the federal Justice.
 Takes the view that dispatching with lawyers should be an exception, and never a routine, to the ministers of the Supreme.
 Restricts the most of your attention to parts of lawyers, understanding that this liberality of the judge can not lead to inequality.
 The minister's position, however, is criticized by lawyers and the Bar Association of Brazil (OAB), on the grounds that dispatching with the magistrates is a right of lawyers, conferred by Law 8.906 / 94, whose art.
 7, section VIII precepts to be right lawyers, "go directly to the magistrates in the rooms and work offices, regardless of previously scheduled time or another condition, observing the arrival order".The Minister Barbosa says is also against the alleged preferential jurisdiction providing the parties with greater purchasing power ("jump the queue").
 The minister's stance has also been criticized for OAB, on the grounds that sometimes emergency situations really justify the reversal of the judgment order.
 Barbosa opposes also the privileged forum for authorities.

 Controversy

 The Panama Papers revealed that the former Supreme Court judge paid $335,000 in cash for a condo in Miami.
 The judge denied any wrongdoing.

 Legal consultancy

 Having presided over the nation's most significant political corruption trial as a jurist, Justice Barbosa has now retired from public service.
 However, he remains active in his role as a legal consultant.
-Joaquim Barbosa, acclaimed by a Brazilian newsweekly as "the poor boy who transformed Brazil," remains a steadfast advocate for knowledge dissemination and education.
+Joaquim Barbosa, acclaimed by a Brazilian newsweekly as "the poor boy who transformed Brazil," advocates for knowledge dissemination and education.